ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
 It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

 ---

+## Kimura 2-Parameter (K2P) Model (Molecular Evolution)
+**Date:** January 22, 2026

+The Kimura 2-parameter model distinguishes between transitions (mutations between purines or between pyrimidines) and transversions (purine-to-pyrimidine mutations), assigning them different rate parameters (alpha and beta).

+---

+## Phred Quality Score (Genomics)
+**Date:** November 18, 2025

+A Phred quality score (Q) measures the base-calling error probability.
+Q = -10 * log10(P), where P is the probability of an incorrect call.
+A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

+---

+## AlphaFold2 pLDDT Metric (Structural Biology)
+**Date:** November 24, 2025

+Predicted Local Distance Difference Test (pLDDT) is the per-residue confidence metric computed by AlphaFold2.
+Scores >= 90 indicate very high confidence (accurate side chains), while scores < 50 indicate disordered regions.

+---

+## RNA-Seq Differential Gene Expression (Transcriptomics)
+**Date:** April 16, 2026

+Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
+Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** March 21, 2026

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## Phred Quality Score (Genomics)
+**Date:** August 10, 2025

+A Phred quality score (Q) measures the base-calling error probability.
+Q = -10 * log10(P), where P is the probability of an incorrect call.
+A Phred score of 30 represents a 1 in 1000 error rate (99.9% accuracy).

+---

+## Smith-Waterman Algorithm (Sequence Alignment)
+**Date:** August 12, 2025

+Unlike global alignment, the Smith-Waterman algorithm finds the optimal local alignment between two sequences.
+It prevents negative scores in the dynamic programming matrix, meaning alignments can start and end anywhere when similarity is high.

+---

+## Codon Usage Bias (Molecular Biology)
+**Date:** February 22, 2026

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---

+## Gasteiger Partial Charges (Cheminformatics)
+**Date:** November 05, 2025

+Gasteiger-Marsili charges are calculated iteratively based on orbital electronegativity.
+In molecular docking, preparing receptors and ligands with obabel adds Gasteiger partial charges to accurately model electrostatic interactions.

+---